yasserhous/Kali-VM/README.md

 It look me some time to finalize the host only network setup for my virtualbox because I ran into some configuration issues(see troubleshooting steps), but eventually I was able to set it up such as 1) my VM can communicate with my host and I can share a file(so I can share the malware zip), and 2) my VM cannot access the internet.

 Then I needed to find tutorials that demonstrate the execution of a malware on a virtual machine.
-I did not find many resources online, but I did find a website I can download real malware samples: https://bazaar.abuse.ch/browse/
+I did not find many resources online, but I did find a website I can download real malware samples: https://bazaar.abuse.ch/browse/.
+For this first lab, I decided to go for a fork bomb A.K.A rabbit virus.
+Fork bombs are a type DOS attack(Denial of Service) Leverages Linux's concept called forking because each function call spawns two additional processes and it does that exponentially.
+A fork bomb crashes the system by exhausting the its resources. the operating system because overwhelmed with all the processes created by the program and can no longer respond.

-What I needed to do is find a malware that can infect a linux-based system(since this was what I was running on my VM), and that I can later analyze it.

-I found an interesting type of command that can crash my linux system: :(){ :|:& };:

-This code is called a fork bomb.
-Fork bombs are a type DOS attack(Denial of Service) .
-Leverages Linux's concept called forking. essentially will create an inifite amount of copies of a program.
-It will then exhaust all the resources of a computer.

-I ran my first fork bomb !
-Here is a clip of how it looked:
+To visualize it, we will write the function inside an executable, followed by some drama by having a pop up that says " Gotcha ! you're system will crash now "